JensJordan/solaXd/README.md

 The solaXd was designed to transfer Live-Data from SolaX-X1 Mini inverter into openHAB.
 Therefor the HTTP-Binding will be used.
 Ensure the following openHAB addons are installed: ``HTTP binding, JSON-Path translation``

-Here you will find an example configuration for a HTTP-Binding thing:
+Here you will find an example configuration for a HTTP thing:

     Thing http:url:solaxd "SolaX-Daemon" @ "HTTP" [ baseURL="http://127.0.0.1:6789", refresh=10 ]   //, contentType="application/json"]
     {